sgothel/gluegen/doc/manual/index.md

 <!---
-We convert markdown using pandoc using `gfm` (GitHub-Flavored Markdown) as source format and `html5+smart` with a custom template as the target.
+We convert markdown using pandoc using `markdown+lists_without_preceding_blankline` as source format and `html5+smart` with a custom template as the target.

 Recipe: